kevmoo/dhttpd/README.md

     --headers=<headers>                  HTTP headers to apply to each response. header=value;header2=value --host=<host>                        The hostname to listen on.
                                          (defaults to "localhost")
     --sslcert=<sslcert>                  The SSL certificate to use.
-                                         If set along with sslkey, https will be used.
-                                         See the dart documentation about SecurityContext.useCertificateChain for more.
-    --sslkey=<sslkey>                    The key of the SSL certificate to use.
-                                         If set along with sslcert, https will be used.
-                                         See the dart documentation about SecurityContext.usePrivateKey for more.
-    --sslkeypassword=<sslkeypassword>    The password for the key of the SSL certificate to use.
+Also requires sslkey --sslkey=<sslkey>                    The key of the SSL certificate to use.
+Also requires sslcert --sslkeypassword=<sslkeypassword>    The password for the key of the SSL certificate to use.
-                                         Required if the ssl key being used has a password set.
-                                         See the dart documentation about SecurityContext.usePrivateKey for more.
 -h, --help                               Displays the help.
 ```